 The available application templates are listed at the top of the page.
 Click Use template next to the template best suited for your use case.

-A dialog box appears, prompting you to name the application, enter a brief description, and choose an access option—Invited Users Only automatically generates a link that can be shared with non-DataRobot users and Anyone outside your network limits sharing to other users, groups, and organizations.
+A dialog box appears, prompting you to name the application and choose a sharing option—Anyone With the Sharing Link automatically generates a link that can be shared with non-DataRobot users while Invited Users Only limits sharing to other DataRobot users, groups, and organizations.
 The access option determines the initial configuration of the sharing permissions, which can be changed in the application settings.

 Select a deployment for the application and click Create.
 Note that you must be an owner of the deployment in order to launch an application from it.